DennisFeldbusch/CheatSheet/README.md

 A Proxy Chain are multile Proxy Servers chained together so it is way more difficult to get to know the initial sender(client)
 ### [Tor](https://de.wikipedia.org/wiki/Tor_(Netzwerk))
+Here is a nice [graphic](https://www.eff.org/pages/tor-and-https) on who sees what is provided in Tor and HTTPS cases.